 - In some cases the withdrawal symptoms seem like the original anxiety symptoms.

-The duration of withdrawal symptoms varies, but often lasts up to six weeks and sometimes longer.
+The duration of withdrawal symptoms varies but often lasts up to six weeks and sometimes longer.
 Some people who have taken these medicines for a long time continue to have minor withdrawal symptoms for several months after stopping.
-Withdrawal symptoms can start a few hours after but can be up to two days after stopping the tablets.
+Withdrawal symptoms can start a few hours after stopping the tablets but can be up to two days after stopping them.
 They tend to be worst in the first week or so before gradually easing.

 You may end up continuing to take the medicine to prevent withdrawal symptoms but, because of tolerance, it no longer helps the original anxiety or sleeping problem.

-Why should I stop taking a benzodiazepine or Z drug?
+Why should I stop taking a benzodiazepine or a Z drug?

 There are many good reasons why you should stop.
 Here are some of them: